asiftauhid/qlub_case/README.md

-# Verano Bay" qualified target list
+# Verano Bay: qualified target list

 A pipeline that joins three messy extracts: scrape, call log, and CRM into one ranked list of restaurants a representative can sell to immediately, along with a research queue for the ones we cannot qualify yet.